Crypt7 and crypt8 decryption

 You HAVE root but you do want to merge iPhone message with pre-existing Android messages

-- Make sure to have rooted your Android device then use Omni-Crypt (free on Play Store) to decrypt the msgstore.db.crypt12 to msgstore.db.
-After that you can use WazzapMigrator as usual (just make sure to select "msgstore.db" as source Android archive)
+- Make sure to have rooted your Android device then copy /data/data/com.whatsapp/databases/msgstore.db to WhatsApp/Databases folder.
+You can rename it msgstore-unencrypted.db for easier recognition.
+After that you can use WazzapMigrator as usual, just make sure to select "msgstore-unencrypted.db" as source Android archive.

 What is root: Rooting is a very technical procedure whose aim is to gain full administrative access to your device.
 If you want more info you can take a look here or here (please note: those links are not supported by WazzapMigrator in any way, they're provided for your reference only)